What will we cover?

-These should be self evident with the possible exception of NUMERIC which allows the storage of floating point numbers as well as integers.
-None is not really a type but simply indicates that, as we did above, you don't need to specify a type at all.
+These should be self evident with the possible exceptions of NUMERIC and BLOB.
+NUMERIC allows the storage of floating-point numbers as well as integers.
+BLOB is for storing binary data such as images or other non-textual documents.
+(It is, however, often better to store such items as separate files and only hold a reference to them in the database.)
+NULL is not really a type but simply indicates that, as we did above, you don't need to specify a type at all.
 Most databases come with a much wider set of types including, crucially, a DATE type, however as we are about to see, SQLite has a somewhat unconventional approach to types which renders such niceties less relevant.

 Most databases strictly apply the types specified.
 However, SQLite employs a more dynamic scheme, where the type specified is more like a hint, and any type of data can be stored in the table.
 When data of a different type is loaded into a field then SQLite will use the declared type to try and convert the data, but if it cannot be converted it will be stored in its original form.
 Thus if a field is declared as INTEGER but the TEXT value '123' is passed in, SQLite will convert the string '123' to the number 123.
 But if the TEXT value 'Freddy' is passed in the conversion will fail so SQLite will simply store the string 'Freddy' in the field!
 This can cause some strange behaviour if you are not aware of this foible.
 Most databases treat the type declaration as a strict constraint and will fail if an illegal value is passed.